structuredpath/InterposeKit/README.md

 This library is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 [^1]: Both applying and reverting a hook include safety checks.
 InterposeKit detects if the method was modified externally—such as by KVO or other swizzling—and prevents the operation if it would lead to inconsistent behavior.
+[^2]: There’s currently no runtime type checking.
+If the specified types don’t match, it will cause a runtime crash.
-[^2]: The most advanced part of this library is `ITKSuperBuilder`, a component for constructing method implementations that simply call `super`, which is [surprisingly hard to do](https://steipete.me/posts/calling-super-at-runtime/).
+[^3]: The most advanced part of this library is `ITKSuperBuilder`, a component for constructing method implementations that simply call `super`, which is [surprisingly hard to do](https://steipete.me/posts/calling-super-at-runtime/).
 It’s written in Objective-C and assembly, lives in its own SPM target, and is invoked from Swift.
-All credit goes to Peter who originally came up with this masterpiece!
+All credit goes to Peter, who originally came up with this masterpiece!